Carnap/Carnap-Documentation/doc/forallx-yyc.md

-# Natural Deduction in the *forall x: Calgary* systems
+# Natural deduction in the *forall x: Calgary* systems

 This document gives a short description of how Carnap presents the systems of natural deduction from [*forall x: